10 Americans freed in prisoner swap between U.S., El Salvador and Venezuela

 Washington — Ten Americans are en route to the U.S. after a prisoner swap involving the U.S., El Salvador and Venezuela, Secretary of State Marco Rubio said Friday.

-"Thanks to @POTUS's leadership, ten Americans who were detained in Venezuela are on their way to freedom," Rubio wrote on X.

-The Americans were freed from Venezuela in exchange for El Salvador returning 252 Venezuelans who were deported from the U.S. to a notorious prison in El Salvador earlier this year, senior administration officials said, describing the released Venezuelans as members of the gang Tren de Aragua.
+The Americans were freed from Venezuela in exchange for El Salvador returning 252 Venezuelans who were deported from the U.S. to a notorious Salvadoran prison earlier this year, senior administration officials said, alleging the released Venezuelans were members of the gang Tren de Aragua.

 A former Navy SEAL, Wilbert Joseph Castaneda, is among the Americans released, three sources told CBS News.
 Castaneda was detained in Venezuela last year while on personal travel.

+"Until today, more Americans were wrongfully held in Venezuela than any other country in the world," Rubio said in a statement that credited "President Trump's leadership and commitment to the American people."

+"Every wrongfully detained American in Venezuela is now free and back in our homeland," Rubio added.

-The U.S. Embassy in Venezuela posted a photo of the freed Americans:
+The U.S. Embassy in Venezuela posted a photo of the freed Americans with U.S. diplomat John McNamara.

-"As of right now, there are no more Americans who remain wrongfully detained in Venezuela," a senior administration official told reporters Friday.

-As part of the deal, the Venezuelan government also released dozens of Venezuelan political prisoners and detainees, a senior administration official said.
+As part of the deal, the Venezuelan government also released dozens of people who were described as Venezuelan political prisoners and detainees, a senior administration official said.

 Salvadoran President Nayib Bukele wrote on X that his country "handed over all the Venezuelan nationals detained in our country, accused of being part of the criminal organization Tren de Aragua," in exchange for "a considerable number of Venezuelan political prisoners … as well as all the American citizens it was holding as hostages."

 The Trump administration deported more than 200 male Venezuelan citizens to El Salvador in March, accusing them of being part of the transnational gang Tren De Aragua.
-President Trump invoked an 18th-century wartime law, the Alien Enemies Act, to order officials to quickly deport many of the Venezuelan migrants, deeming them a threat to the U.S.
+Mr. Trump invoked an 18th-century wartime law, the Alien Enemies Act, to order officials to quickly deport many of the Venezuelan migrants, deeming them a threat to the U.S. The Salvadoran government has held many of the detainees in a supermax prison called the Terrorism Confinement Center, or CECOT.

 In May, the Supreme Court extended a pause on deportations of Venezuelan migrants detained in northern Texas while they challenge their removals under the wartime law.